 A former British colony until they were granted autonomy in 1967, the British Virgin Islands (“BVI”) has become renowned as a global business center for multinational corporations and individuals.
 BVI company law is extremely business friendly and incorporated BVI companies are able to take advantage of the multitude of financial services available in the country.
 Company formation in the BVI has thus become a popular destination for international businesses and individuals around the world.

-The requirements surrounding company formation in the BVI are among the most relaxed in the world.
+BVI company registry requirements are among the most relaxed in the world.
 To incorporate a company, you need a minimum of one shareholder.
 This shareholder can either be a person or another company or trust.
-In addition, at least one director is required for company formation although there are no residency requirements regarding a BVI company’s director, and the position of company secretary is optional.
+In addition, at least one director i s required for company formation although there are no residency requirements regarding a BVI company’s director, and the position of company secretary is optional.
 Lastly, the BVI does not impose a minimum requirement for authorized capital shares

 No. You can incorporate your BVI company from abroad with the help of a professional service provider!